visgl/deck.gl/docs/api-reference/core/layer.md

 ##### `fetch` (Function, optional)

-Called to fetch and parse data.
+Called to fetch and parse content from URLs.

 The function receives the following arguments: